-The Curious Life Of Howard Wakefield
+The Curious Life Of Howard Wakefield Movie

-Yesterday afternoon I watched the 2017 movie called”Wakefield,” starring Bryan Cranston and Jennifer Garner.
+I recently watched the 2017 movie “The Curious Life of Howard Wakefield,” starring Bryan Cranston and Jennifer Garner.
 And I found it delightful.

-ImbD Wrote: Bryan Cranston gives the performance of a lifetime as Howard Wakefield, a lawyer on the edge of madness who has decided to disassociate himself from his own life.
+Bryan Cranston gives the performance of a lifetime as Howard Wakefield, a lawyer on the edge of madness who has decided to disassociate himself from his own life. – ImbD wrote.

 Howard Wakefield had what most would consider “everything.”
 A beautiful wife, twin girls, and a career as an attorney.

 He finds himself staring out the window straight into his and wife Diana’s bedroom.
-After awhile he fell asleep.
+After a while, he fell asleep.

-But, it was done.
+But it was done.

-Now how was he going to explain to his wife where he’d been all night?
+Now, how was he going to explain to his wife where he’d been all night?
 How does he tell her that he was up in the garage attic watching her become more and more alarmed because he hasn’t come home?

-What Happens Just Happens:
+What Happens, Happens:

-He is taking a little break from all his responsibilities, he thinks to himself.
+But then he doesn’t do that.
+He dawdles some more.
+He is taking a little break from all his responsibilities, he tells himself.

 Dressed as though he’s going to work, he grabs a book to read and food from the refrigerator and pantry that he might need to spend the day in the attic.
 And he goes back to his lair.

-He mimes what she is probably saying, outside of his life looking in at what he has inadvertently created by staying in the attic overnight.
+First, she checks his law office.
+The secretary tells her that they have not heard from Howard.
+He mimes what she is probably saying.
+He enjoys, for whatever reason, standing outside of his life looking in at what he has inadvertently created by staying in the attic overnight.

 But he doesn’t do that.